greencardamom/Arcstat/README.md

 How it works
 =========
-Once a month, for a given wiki, arcstat.awk downloads a list of all article titles that are currently in existence.
+About once a month, for a given wiki, arcstat.awk downloads a list of all article titles that are currently in existence.
 It iterates through this list downloading the page, parsing, counting and summing the number of links.
 The stats are saved to a cache file, so future runs of arcstat remember the stats - in case the page is unchanged since the last run, it doesn't need to download and parse it again.
 When complete, the total results are summed and saved to ~/db/master.db which is 1 line for 1 run (month) for 1 wiki site.
 Once a day or so, makehtml.awk takes as input master.db and formats the HTML page and uploads the results to Toolforge, via push.csh

 The program is designed to fail well.
 If the process is killed or the computer reboots, it will pick up where it left off.
 Because it can take weeks to complete large wikis it is essential, versus starting from the beginning.

+If computing resources are limited, arcstat can be configured to run less frequently than monthly.

 Notes
 =========